 Make sure you start with the ‘why’.
 If you and your team are unsure what the authentic reason is for implementing the curriculum it will be more challenging to get staff on board.
 Staff will not care that it is mandatory to teach the subject.
 They care about the benefits for students and the impact it will have on their futures.

 My final tip is not to be afraid to get started – it’s okay to be a novice.
 There are many resources out there to support you on your journey.
 All you have to do is take the first step.

-Nazareth Catholic College is a Foundation to 12 college located in the western suburbs of Adelaide.
-We are a multicultural school with over 30 nationalities at our primary campus alone.
-The Digital Technologies Team consists of Emma Fowler, Jane Watson, Catherine Hamilton, Linda Low, Emily Parrella, Stephen Miller, Rozanna Elmassih, Natalie Horan, Olivia Abarno and Sophie Swain.
+Our school is a Foundation to 12 college located in the western suburbs of Adelaide.
+It is multicultural, with over 25 nationalities represented across our campuses.
+The Digital Technologies team consists of Emma Fowler, Jane Watson, Catherine Hamilton, Linda Low, Emily Parrella, Stephen Miller, Rozanna Elmassih, Natalie Horan, Olivia Abarno and Sophie Swain.